Four-Score/Confidential-Copilot/docs/Auth/auth.md

    - Once with the recovery key
 5. The encrypted symmetric keys, IVs, and salt are stored in the Supabase database.
 6. The recovery key is displayed to the user, who is prompted to save it securely.
+7. The symmetric key is stored securely in session storage for persistence across page refreshes.

 ### Login